Value your car

 Frequently asked questions

-Q: Can I do all these checks myself, or do I need a mechanic?
+Can I do all these checks myself, or do I need a mechanic?
 The government checks (VAHAN, e-challan) are free and take 15 minutes — do these yourself.
 The physical inspection is where an independent mechanic adds real value, especially above ₹5 lakh.
-The inspection fee (₹1,500–3,000) is almost always less than the first repair bill on a defective car.
+Paying ₹1,500–3,000 for a professional inspection is almost always worth it on a car that costs ₹5–20 lakh.

-Q: The VAHAN check shows hypothecation.
+The VAHAN check shows hypothecation.
 Should I walk away?
 Not necessarily.
 Many used cars are sold with an outstanding loan.
 The key is getting the Loan NOC (No Objection Certificate) from the bank before any money changes hands.
+Without the NOC, ownership cannot transfer cleanly.
 Request it, verify it directly with the bank, then proceed.

-Q: The service booklet shows an accident repair entry.
+The service booklet shows an accident repair entry.
 Should I walk away?
 Not automatically.
 There is an important distinction: a minor accident repair — a fender bender, a scratched panel, a bumper replacement — is very different from structural or frame damage.
-A car that had a door panel replaced after a parking lot scrape and was properly repaired at an authorised workshop is not the same as a car with a bent chassis.
-Ask what the repair was, request the workshop invoice and photographs, and have your independent mechanic specifically inspect that area.
-A cosmetically repaired car with complete documentation is often completely safe to buy — and may come with a price advantage.
+A car that had a door panel replaced after a parking lot scrape and was properly repaired at an authorised workshop is often completely safe to buy, and may come with a price advantage.
+Ask what the repair was, request the workshop invoice and photographs, and have your independent mechanic inspect that area specifically.
 What to avoid is structural damage, airbag deployment without replacement, or repairs done without documentation.

-Q: Is the service booklet enough, or do I need the OEM digital records too?
+Is the service booklet enough, or do I need OEM digital records too?
 Both together are ideal.
 Physical booklets can be forged — fake stamps exist.
-The OEM digital record pulled directly from the manufacturer's system is harder to fake and is the more reliable source.
+The OEM digital record pulled directly from the manufacturer’s system is harder to fake and more reliable.
 If the booklet and the digital record disagree, trust the digital record.

 Never rely on a single source.
 VAHAN confirms the legal picture.
 The OEM service records confirm the maintenance picture.
 The physical inspection reveals what no document will show.
 All three together give you the confidence to negotiate from fact — or walk away before you pay.